Cundy Street Quarter

-We want our proposals to reflect local ambitions creating a new neighbourhood responsive to the varied needs of Belgravia both today and in the future.
-To achieve this, we have committed to an open dialogue with local residents, stakeholders and groups.
+We want the proposals to reflect local ambitions, and meet the varied needs of Belgravia today and in the future.

 Guiding principles of community engagement